 The Council operates an Internal Audit section, which operates to the standards set out in the 'Public Sector Internal Audit Standards 2013'.
-This section continues to operate successfully under a partnership arrangement with Test Valley Borough Council.
-Eastleigh Borough Council decided to cease the seven year arrangement from 31st March 2015.
-The team was reduced as a result of staff turnover in 2014/15 but a full establishment has now been achieved.
+This section continues to operate successfully under a shared management arrangement with Test Valley Borough Council.

 The Head of Internal Audit & Risk Assurance presented the Annual Report which gave the following opinion of the adequacy of the Council's systems of internal control.